magnussolution/magnusbilling7/wiki/en/modules/queue/queue.rst

 Time for another agent
 ----------------------

-| Time in seconds to try another agent.
+| The amount of time in seconds that will retry the call.